 3. Transition Timeline If the product is changing formulation, it’s important to know the timeline for phasing out the existing product and how long it may be still available to prescribers.
 Payers will need to allow for both the old and new NDC numbers in their system as pharmacies exhaust their existing inventory of product.

-Additionally, if your product has a specific enrollment form, it’s also important to ensure that any changes in formulation are updated so that prescribers are utilizing the most current prescription for dosing purposes.
+Additionally, if your product has a specific enrollment form, it’s also important to ensure that any changes in the formulation are updated so that prescribers are utilizing the most current prescription for dosing purposes.
 From a “Buy and Bill” perspective, will the NDC change also cause a drug pricing change?
-Alerting facilities to these changes and how they may impact pricing will be important to ensure their ongoing access to product.
+Alerting facilities to these changes and how they may impact pricing will be important to ensure their ongoing access to products.

 These are just a few of the many things to consider when a product NDC change will occur.
 Ultimately, the primary goal of both the HUB team and Pharma partner should be to ensure a smooth transition for patients.
 Reducing potential delays or therapy gaps, while ensuring product access, is paramount to a successful transition.
 Be sure to engage your HUB management partners for additional insights and potential areas of impact for your product.